crnicholson/StratoSoar-MK2/README.md

 ## License

 Both the software and documentation are under the MIT license.
 The hardware is under Solderpad v2.0.
 The 3D files are currently unlicensed.
-The media is under CC BY.
+The media is unlicensed for logo protection.